Analyzing Vasta Platform (VSTA) and Its Peers

 |2.41

-Vasta Platform currently has a consensus price target of $16.40, suggesting a potential upside of 112.16%.
-As a group, “Educational services” companies have a potential upside of 59.22%.
-Given Vasta Platform’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Vasta Platform is more favorable than its rivals.
+Vasta Platform presently has a consensus target price of $16.40, indicating a potential upside of 107.59%.
+As a group, “Educational services” companies have a potential upside of 63.32%.
+Given Vasta Platform’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Vasta Platform is more favorable than its competitors.

 Vasta Platform Company Profile